 - Royals Who Actually Do Something: The Queen of Mu (Princess Saphire).

 - Smug Snake: Sharaku, although he pretends to be Affably Evil.

-- Twenty Minutes into the Future: It takes place in the far future of- 2002.
+- 20 Minutes into the Future: It takes place in the far future of- 2002.

-- Visual Gag: So many it's sometimes hard to take the movie seriously.
+- Visual Gag: So many it's sometimes hard to take the movie seriously, especially with Shunsaku Ban.